Professor Eva Lloyd

 Eva Lloyd contributed a successful impact case study on the International Centre for the Study of Mixed Economies of Childcare - ICMEC, the research centre she directs at UEL, to the 2014 and 2021 Research Excellence Framework exercise (REF2014; REF 2021).

-In previous roles Eva also undertook extensive research into other areas affecting young children and their families.
-These include the impact of parental imprisonment on children's development and wellbeing and the role of prison visiting centres in improving children's experiences, and parenting education and support.
+In previous roles, Eva also undertook extensive research into other areas affecting young children and their families.
+These include the impact of parental imprisonment on children's development and well-being, the role of prison visiting centres in improving children's experiences, and parenting education and support.

 Eva Lloyd is continually involved in research bid preparations with UEL or external academic and independent researcher colleagues.
 She welcomes approaches from potential PhD candidates and from researchers interested in designing research project applications in her areas of expertise.